PRKille/programming-language-selector/README.md

 * _Next open the index.html file in any web browser you choose._
 * _Enjoy discovering the programming language for you!_

+* _You may also view the page at PRKille.github.i0/programming-language-selector_

 ## Known Bugs

 1. Displays first question above current question after second press of "Try again" and third submittal of first question.
 If continued also displays opening headers upon reaching result.